-Hunters and fishermen who can cook really well – like Billy Joe Cross, bless his soul – should be designated national treasures.
-Heck, if Japan can give a tofu maker a house, we ought to buy Billy Joe a Cadillac.
+Hunters and fishermen who cook really well – like Billy Joe Cross, bless his soul – should be designated national treasures.
+Heck, if Japan can give a tofu maker a house, we ought to be able to buy people like Billy Joe a Cadillac.